Exceptional-Khoi/tp/docs/UserGuide.md

 Format: `/create_workout n/WORKOUT_NAME d/DATE t/TIME`

 - `WORKOUT_NAME` is the name of your workout (e.g., "Chest Day", "Morning Run").
-  - Rules: Same as `NAME` parameter rules above.
-  - No duplicates on the same date.
+  - Rules: Must contain only letters, numbers, spaces, underscores (_), or hyphens (-).
+Max 32 characters.
 - `DATE` is in `DD/MM/YY` format.
 Rules: Same as `DATE` parameter rules above.
 - `TIME` is in `HHMM` format (24-hour, e.g., `1430` for 2:30 PM).

 **Notes:**
-- You can create multiple workouts on the same day with different times.
-However, you cannot create 2 workouts that have overlapping time. e.g. if you have a workout from 1400 to 1500, you cannot create another workout starting at 1430 but you can create one starting at 1500.
+- No Overlapping Workouts: You cannot start a new workout if its start time / end time falls within an already completed workout session on the same day.
+For example, if you have a workout logged from 08:00 to 09:30, you cannot create a new workout that starts at 09:00 on the same day.
+You can, however, create one that starts at 09:30.
-- You can only create workouts with a start time from the current time (according to your computer system).
 - FitChasers only operates for workout logs dated between the month of activation in 2025 and December 2099.

 Example: